vsujeetkr/preproject/modules/contrib/slick/docs/README.md

    * Download Slick archive **>= 1.6 && <= 1.8.0** from
      [Slick releases](https://github.com/kenwheeler/slick/releases)
    * Master branch (1.9.0 but in code as 1.8.1) is not supported, and had been removed from official repo 2019.
-Instead download, rename one of the official slick releases to slick.
-Extract and rename it to `slick`, so the assets are at:
+Instead download, etract and rename one of the official slick releases to `slick`, so the assets are at:
      + **/libraries/slick/slick/slick.css**
      + **/libraries/slick/slick/slick-theme.css** (optional)
      + **/libraries/slick/slick/slick.min.js**
      + Or any path supported by core library finder as per Drupal 8.9+.
-If using composer, the library directory is `slick-carousel`.
-They are fine.
+   * If using composer the library will be downoaded to the directory `slick-carousel`; this is fine, the module will still be able to find the library, it does not have to be moved or renamed.
-       Slick v1.6.0 is the only battle-tested, and less issues, only lacking features such as extra lazy-load, etc.
+   * Slick v1.6.0 is the only version that is fully supported - it is battle-tested and has fewer issues, it only lacks some newer features such as extra lazy-load.

    **Accessible version**